 The unusual floral composition of jasmine, gardenia, violet, orchid, lily, carnation and roses, has a hint of amber, sandalwood, musk, benzoin, moss, vetiver, cedar, rosemary, and a touch of clove.
 It exudes an aura of serenity and lends an unforgettable personality to the woman who wears it.

-The outstanding artisans of the Parisian firm Gerard Lognon, which has produced fabrics and paper for haute couture, cinema, and opera since the 17th century was responsible for creating La Cage, a beautiful birdcage that serves to keep the exclusive edition of L ‘Écrin Des Colombes.
+The outstanding artisans of the Parisian firm Gerard Lognon, which has produced fabrics and paper for haute couture, cinema, and operas since the 17th century was responsible for creating La Cage, a beautiful birdcage that serves to keep the exclusive edition of L ‘Écrin Des Colombes.

-Maison Lalique—unequaled in their way they treat crystal—created a fascinating container, meticulously hand carved, to elevate a perfume in spectacular swirling wisps that glow under the glass doves, with flashes of pure gold that seem to float over the bottle cap.
+Maison Lalique—unequaled in their way they treat crystal—created a fascinating bottle, meticulously hand carved, to elevate a perfume in spectacular swirling wisps that glow under the glass doves, with flashes of pure gold that seem to float over the bottle cap.

 Only 74 unique bottles— all handmade and individually numbered— were in the market for sale.
 Each one was an object for which time stops, and silence becomes latent, as the design of the bottle and the beautiful box that contains it are a tribute to the exclusive vintage edition that Nina Ricci created 60 years ago for L’Air du Temps. ■